Listing, creating, and updating requirements

 Would you be happy if your car was quality certified, without someone looking at whether it actually passes the quality requirements?
 When testing, we are ultimately testing against some form of requirements, whether they are explicitly defined upfront, or implicitly through the implementation, or even through our human intuition.

 You can manage and maintain your software requirements directly in Virtuoso.
 This can be done using the Requirements tab of the project dashboard.
-You can create requirements either manually or by importing from a file, and each requirement can be linked to one or more journeys.
+You can create requirements either manually or by importing from a file, and each requirement can be covered by one or more journeys.

 # Listing, creating, and updating requirements